joef551/camel-cql/readme.md

 ````
 Even though they share one identical parameterized field, they do not have an equal number of parameterized fields.

-When a request message arrives at a CQL endpoint, in the form of a Camel in-message, that specifies a SELECT method, the three **distinct** SELECT statements (from the above set) become candidates for the request.
+When a request message, in the form of a Camel in-message, arrives at a CQL endpoint that specifies a SELECT method, the three **distinct** SELECT statements (from the above set) become candidates for the request.
 The input parameters (key:value pairs) in the request message dictate which of the three to use.
 For example, if the request message contains one Map with one key:value pair of `username:joe`, then the Map is bound to the second SELECT CQL statement.
 If the request message contains only one Map with one key:value pair of `user:joe`, then the Map is bound to the third SELECT statement.
 If there is no request message (i.e., the Camel exchange does not include an in body), the first CQL select statement is used because it has no parameterized fields.
 An exception is thrown if a match cannot be found.

 **If the in-message comprises a list of maps, then all of the maps in the payload must have the same set of key names!** If there is a list of maps, then it represents a batch UPDATE, INSERT, or DELETE.
 A list of maps cannot be used for a SELECT.